CMake Build Configuration

 When developing with Qt 6 for iOS, only the Xcode generator is supported.

 You can view and edit the actual values of the variables that are passed to CMake in Initial Configuration or Current Configuration.

 To add variables, select Add, and then select the type of the variable that you are adding: Boolean, String, Directory, or File.

 To change the type of the selected variable, right-click the variable name in the Key column, and then select Force to bool, Force to file, Force to directory, or Force to string in the context menu.

 To copy the name or value of the selected variable to the clipboard, select Copy in the context menu.

 To reset all the changes that you made, select Reset.

 The variable values that you change are passed via

 -D<option>=<value> to CMake, which stores the options in the CMakeCache.txt file.
 This means that if you remove the build directory, all the custom variables that are not part of the initial CMake configuration are also removed.

-To reconfigure a project using the modified variable values, select Build > Clear CMake Configuration, which removes the CMakeCache.txt file.
+To reconfigure a project using the changed variable values, select Build > Clear CMake Configuration, which removes the CMakeCache.txt file.
 This enables you to do a full rebuild.